Stage two: formal requirements

 If we first receive contact by a different method, we will advise the person contacting us of our requirement that concerns should be expressed in writing, and where the person needs us to, we will provide assistance to ensure this can be done.

-We will only rarely investigate an anonymous allegation.
-We would only usually do so if there would be a real risk of harm to patients if the nurse or midwife concerned was allowed to practise unrestricted.
+It can be difficult for us to investigate anonymous referrals.
+Generally, we would only do so if there would be a real risk of harm to patients if the nurse or midwife concerned was allowed to practise unrestricted.

 We recognise, however, that our core function is to protect members of the public who rely on the services of nurses and midwives.
 For this reason, there will be cases which are so serious that it will be necessary for us to investigate, even when the person making the referral wishes to remain anonymous, does not agree that details should be disclosed to the nurse or midwife concerned, or is unknown.1